 Conserving energy

 Cats used to be crepuscular in the wild.
 They had to spend a lot of energy hunting and chasing their prey.
-Once they have found their prey, they needed a lot of sleep to recharge their bodies and get energy for the next day’s prowl and hunting.
+Once they have found their prey, they need a lot of sleep to recharge their bodies and get energy for the next day’s prowl and hunting.
 The domesticated cats cannot hunt as efficiently as their wild cousins used to, but have retained the sleeping patterns even today.

 Sleep helps them keep cool

-Do All Cats Sleep Same?
+Do All Cats Sleep the Same?

 - Health – Some issues can result in either more or less sleep than usual.
-Kidney diseases can make your cat show the signs of disturbed sleep.
+Kidney diseases can make your cat show signs of disturbed sleep.
 Stress and anxiety may also affect the quality of sleep.

 Do All Cats Need 16 Hours of Sleep?